 Case Study for Equinix

-Length of client-agency relationship, helping Equinix grow from stealth startup to a leader in the data center services space
+Length of client-agency relationship, helping Equinix grow from stealth startup, through an IPO, to a leader in the data center services space

 Annual revenue by end of client-agency relationship

 Analyst relationships secured

 In 1998–during the infancy of the Internet–Jay Adelson and Al Avery had a dream of creating large, high-performance data centers that would serve not only as secure places to locate critical Internet infrastructure, but places where Internet companies could come to interact with each other and to exchange network traffic.
 Their vision was to create the physical infrastructure needed to allow companies to connect and the Internet to grow.

 After raising the capital needed to construct a new breed of state-of-the-art, multi-million dollar centers, Equinix faced a multitude of challenges: numerous well entrenched competitors, such as Exodus, Digital Island and even AT&T; a chicken and egg game of attracting customers to their centers, and; the physical construction of the centers.